Articles tagged under ‘Assessment of capacity’

 Functional Capacity Evaluations: the pitfalls.

-A look at the role of the professional in explaining the results of an FCE.
+Sometimes a person's capacities exceed their own sense of what they can safely do.
+What is the role of the professional in explaining the results of an FCE?

 If your injury management program isn't bridging the gap between the workplace and the doctor's office, an Occupational Therapist could help...